 What can you want to know about me?
 That depends on you, but the following may be of interest.

-I retired last year; a lustral of unemployment (about which you can read more in my book Albatross) in Britain and 18 months of little and low-paid employment in California mean I had to wait a while longer than most people.
+I retired in 2016; a lustral of unemployment (about which you can read more in my book Albatross) in Britain and 18 months of little and low-paid employment in California mean I had to wait a while longer than most people.
 Fortunately I like programming and had a fairly secure job.

 My wife has left me, so a lot of my personal planning centres on getting her to come back.
 That is one reason for living near San Francisco, her favorite city.
 She lived in Los Angeles, which she has said she hates (it is also bad for my lungs), until she retired to Oregon.
 She runs marathons, and you can find more about her by searching for “Sharlene Wills” – she has more entries than I have.